For perfect ribeye steak, sear it in a super-hot cast-iron skillet on each side, then finish it in a hot oven.

 Recipe FAQs

-The best way to freeze them while preventing freezer burns is to wrap each in plastic wrap, then in foil, and then place a few into freezer bags.
+Absolutely.
+I often buy a boneless ribeye roast at Costco, cut my own steaks, and freeze them for later.
+The best way to freeze them while preventing freezer burns is to wrap each in plastic wrap, then in foil, and then place them in freezer bags.

 Serving Suggestions

 While creamed spinach is a classic steakhouse side dish, I feel it's too rich for these fatty steaks, so I prefer sauteed spinach.
+Another classic steakhouse side dish that I do enjoy with ribeyes is sauteed mushrooms.

 Storing Leftovers

 Reheated steak isn't very good.
-So while the leftovers can be kept in the fridge, in an airtight container, for up to 4 days, it's best to only cook as much as you can finish immediately.
+So, while the leftovers can be kept in the fridge in an airtight container for up to 4 days, it's best to cook only as much as you can finish immediately.

 If you end up with leftovers, try them cold - they're surprisingly good (like thick, fatty slices of cold roast beef).
 If you must reheat them, do so gently in the microwave, covered, at 50% power.